magicalsoup/Highschool/Grade 9/Math.md

 >> | a ∩ b | Intersection (and) |

 > ## Pythgorean Theorem
->> let a be the adjecant and b be the opposite, and c be the hypotenuse.
+>> a and b are the two legs of the triangle or two sides that form a 90 degree angle of the triangle, c is the hypotenuse
 >> a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>

 >> <img src="https://docs.google.com/drawings/u/1/d/sGjyHDIs-wHWzppHAGdIpEA/image?w=162&h=70&rev=1&ac=1&parent=1ZIXKcDk3LBlgPK2EoUV04c0G1LZotrtfgVhJTooO1zA" width="200">